frank-orellana/jobsworth-installer/README.md

 1. Download the full project
 1. Extract the file
 1. Copy the all the files to a folder IN your server
+1. Move to the `jobsworth-installer` directory
-1. For installation execute the file: `install-jobsworth-from-scratch.sh`.
+1. For installation execute the file: `sudo install-jobsworth-from-scratch.sh`.
 The script will
     1. Download and install MySql (It will ask you to set the root password)
     1. Create a new database named `jobsworth` and a user named `jw`
     1. Download, Install and configure Java and Tomcat9